I feel like I have talked endlessly on this blog, on social media, in videos and with clients about the power of food prep.

 You're more energised from eating well > you feel better > you actually turn up to your gym session > you enjoy the food you're eating > you're motivated to continue doing so > it becomes easier and so on and so forth.

-HOW I FOOD PREP
+FOOD PREP GUIDE

 2. Get breakfast sorted